kubos/kubos/docs/working-with-the-bbb.rst

 Ethernet
 ~~~~~~~~

-The Pumpkin MBM2, via the embedded Beaglebone Black, provides an ethernet
+The Beaglebone Black provides an ethernet port which can be used for things
-port which can be used for things like inter-system communication.
+like inter-system communication.

 The ethernet port is configured to have support for static IPv4 addressing and
 can be used with SSH via the included `Dropbear <https://en.wikipedia.org/wiki/Dropbear_(software)>`__